andreimosman/frameworkitto/README.md

 If you find this useful please write me.
 I'm also opened to contributions.

-To start a project using
+To start a project use

 ```
 composer create-project andreimosman/frameworkitto foldername